 30 What shall we say then?
 That Gentiles, who did not pursue righteousness, have attained to righteousness, even the righteousness of faith;

 31 but Israel, pursuing the law of righteousness, has not attained to the law of righteousness.

 Today, many religious zealots are not having on the wedding garment, not because they don’t acknowledge the Lord Jesus and His finished redemptive work, but because they are unwilling to trust absolutely in the finished redemptive work of Jesus.
-Instead, they are still striving to keep the law to obtain salvation, favor, or blessing from God.
+Instead, they are still striving to keep the law as a means of obtaining salvation, favor, or blessing from God.

 This is the problem with the nation of Israel as a whole!